Sank6/Discord-Bot-List/README.md

   <img src="https://discordapp.com/api/guilds/477792727577395210/widget.png?style=banner3">
 </a>

+# Features
+This botlist is still being updated, but here's a list of current features:
+ - Server count API
+ - Widget
+ - Discord Bot

 # Contributing

 You want to contribute?
 Go ahead and make a pull request and I'll look into it as soon as I can.